caropeboka/Covid19Information/README.md

 # Covid19Information

-This is a webiste for Covid-19 Information
+This is a website for Covid-19 Information